Gurimarie/Entertainments-r-us/README.md

 ## Credits

 ### Code:
 - https://github.com/PaulFrankling/discover-north-yorks used for README-structure.
-- In setting up this project I have followed closely the run-through-project "Project Boutique Ado" in the Code Institute courses.
+- In setting up this project I have followed closely the sequence of the run-through-project "Project Boutique Ado" in the Code Institute courses.
+The structure and scope of my database is different from the one in the school-project, and therefore my models and views and forms are also different, but mostly only when the difference in structure demanded it.

 ### Content:

 ### Media used:
+Images for "artists" from https://pikwizard.com/ ("Free Stock Photos")

 ### Acknowledgements: